 If you are not comfortable with your doctor’s recommendation, you might want to consider a second opinion or a visit with a different kind of doctor.
 For instance, you might have seen a doctor at a pain clinic where injections might be more routinely given than might be at a different kind of facility, with a different focus.

-Orthopedic doctors or a family physician are often a good starting point for most accident victims who have lingering pain.
+Orthopedic doctors or chiropractors are often a good starting point for most accident victims who have lingering pain.
 Chiropractic care is often preferred by people seeking less invasive treatment.
+Orthopedic doctors and chiropractors will often refer patients to pain doctors to discuss injections after more conservative treatments have been used.
+I have not seen injections recommended as the first course of treatment immediately following a car accident.
+This is especially the case with soft tissue injuries.

 Treatment Decisions may impact your legal case